XiaoMi/minos/supervisor/README.md

 # Supervisor - The Process Control System

-[Supervisor](http://supervisord.org/) is an opensource project, it is a client/server system that allows its users to monitor and control a number of processes on UNIX-like operating systems.
+[Supervisor](http://supervisord.org/) is an open source project, a client/server system that allows its users to monitor and control a number of processes on a UNIX-like operating system.

-Based on the version of supervisor-3.0b1, we extend supervisor system to support our deployment system.
-We implement a RPC interface under the deployment directory, in this way our deploy client can invoke the services supplied by supervisord.
+Based on the version of supervisor-3.0b1, we extended Supervisor to support Minos.
+We implemented an RPC interface under the `deployment` directory, so that our deploy client can invoke the services supplied by supervisord.

 ## Prerequisites